-In accordance with VAWA,1 tenants of Covered Properties who are victims of domestic violence, dating violence, sexual assault, or stalking may request an emergency transfer.
-The ability to request a transfer is available regardless of sex, gender identity, or sexual orientation.2 Emergency transfers depend on a determination that the tenant is eligible pursuant to this Plan and VAWA.
+In accordance with VAWA, tenants of Covered Properties who are victims of domestic violence, dating violence, sexual assault, or stalking may request an emergency transfer.
+The ability to request a transfer is available regardless of sex, gender identity, or sexual orientation.
+Emergency transfers depend on a determination that the tenant is eligible pursuant to this Plan and VAWA.
 Emergency transfers can be internal or external.
-Owners3 of Covered Properties are required to follow this Plan.
+Owners of Covered Properties are required to follow this Plan and to adopt a project-specific Emergency Transfer Plan that covers both internal and external transfers.2